legitzombie/LolisBuddy/README.md

 # LolisBuddy
-This mod lets you add custom dialogues and sound effects to any current and future animations 🐾✨
+This mod lets you add custom dialogues and sound effects to any current and future animations.

 Features: